 Can Independent Sources Verify Their Expertise And Ability?

-It’s common for personal injury attorney to claim they know what they’re doing.
+It’s common for a personal injury attorney to claim they know what they’re doing.
 This is especially since they use persuasive and attractive marketing tactics.
 However, a high rating on independent directories is an objective way to assess your attorney’s capability.
-It also determines the likelihood of your family getting compensation.
+It also determines the likelihood of your family getting compensation after experiencing nursing home abuse.

 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.